 Without A Consolidated Platform, Showstoppers Prevail

-Vital Data Technology understands the showstoppers health plan executives are faced if they don’t have access to a platform that allows them to analyze real time data.
+Vital Data Technology understands the showstoppers health plan executives are faced with if they don’t have access to a platform that allows them to analyze real-time data.
 “The sheer volume of data related to healthcare is immense.
 The data health plans are provided is often raw and siloed – for instance, prescription data is not visible to the primary care doctor and may not be connected to Emergency visits,” Grover explains.
 “You need a partner who is able to break through silos and consolidate data patterns that will tell the true story, analyzing demographic and geographic data in real time to improve member outcomes.”
 Plan executives may be pouring over P&L statements, monitoring HEDIS® quality measures and trying to make raw data meaningful.
 “If leaders are not seeing improvements over time, their best bet is to go back to the financial statements, but it may be impossible to gain insights and see drivers in the raw data they already own.”

 Vital Data Technology’s Unique Approach To Solving The Healthcare Problem

 Affinitē delivers healthcare information from different, aggregate data sources, updating each data source in a fast cadence.
 Lab data comes in daily, claims data from physicians is refreshed as frequently as possible.
 Prescription data updates daily.
 Through an integrated billing and claims processes, Vital Data makes valuable data available to providers at a much faster rate, from 30 days down to a weekly cycle.
 Grover states, “First and foremost, Affinitē can consolidate rich data into the platform giving leaders a broader 360° view of each member.”

 Identify, Stratify And Prioritize